ayush51/tutorial/tutorial.md

 ####Chat box

 Surfly provides a chat box which can be used to communicate with other users.
 The default chatbox color is a soft red, however, this can be altered to match your website's theme.
-As can be seen in the image on the right, we changed the icons at the top of the chatbox from a light red to purple, which is more suited to our example website:
+As can be seen in the image on the right, we changed the icons at the top of the chatbox from a light red to purple:

 ![Default changed color](https://raw.github.com/surfly/tutorial/master/screens/red_default_chat.png)  ![Changed chatbox colors](https://raw.github.com/surfly/tutorial/master/screens/changed_chatbox_colour.png)

 Modifying the chat box can not only change its appearance, but also limit or extend the amount of control that the leader and the followers can have.
-By default, every user is able to exit the session but if you would like to allow your visitors full control over the session duration, you can choose to disable the exit icon from the agents' dock.
+By default, every user is able to exit the session, but, if you would like to allow your visitors full control over the session duration, you can choose to disable the exit icon from the agents' dock.

 ![agent cannot exit](https://raw.github.com/surfly/tutorial/master/screens/agent_cannot_end.png)

-You can also choose to minimise the chat window, and display only the icons in a dock.
-By deciding to use only the dock, you will also disable document sharing.
+You can also choose to minimise the chat window, and display the icons in a dock.
+By deciding to use the dock, you will also disable document sharing.

 ![docked_only](https://raw.github.com/surfly/tutorial/master/screens/docked_only.png)

 If you want to monitor the conversations between the agents and the users, you can choose to store the chat logs.
 You can access them by navigating to 'History' in your Surfly admin panel.
 The chat log section will have two icons inside, allowing you to either view the logs, or download them.

 ![chatlogs](https://raw.github.com/surfly/tutorial/master/screens/logged_icon.png)